Photo Credit: Sadry Ghacir

 In most countries where this job exists, nope… and here is my point, not every country has JPs.

-I previously wrote The Definitive Guide To Legal Wedding In Tahiti, where I explained that in order to be legally recognized, a marriage in Tahiti must take place at a City Hall before the Mayor of the chosen Commune (or an appointed representative from the Mayor’s office).
+I wrote a few articles on the topic but you may want to read this one: The Definitive Guide To Legal Wedding In Tahiti, where I explained that in order to be legally recognized, a marriage in Tahiti must take place at a City Hall before the Mayor of the chosen Commune (or an appointed representative from the Mayor’s office).
 There is no way around that.